lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

     7. Committing a serious sin while holding a prominent Church position

-    8. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see 38.6.23)
+    8. Transgender—actions to intentionally transition away from a person’s biological sex at birth (see 38.6.23)

     9. Embezzling Church funds or property